 Monitor Lizards ran here and there – making their appearance on the mud path and then vanishing into the grass, camouflaging perfectly.

 It was the end of May and we were doing an afternoon safari, I was not expecting any birds in this heat.
 It is when you are expecting nothing that you get your best surprises.
 There were so many birds that we spotted.
-I want to go back again in winters when the park would be full of birds.
+I want to go back again in winter when the park would be full of birds.

 I first saw this hawk eagle with big round yellow eyes.
 The beauty of this bird is that it does not fly away even if you go close to it.
 It sits still and lets you take whatever photos you want to take.
 I remember getting good shots of it even at Bandhavgarh National Park.